Iowa farmers wary of aid, trade wars but still turn out for Trump

 Eleven people interviewed by Reuters who earn incomes from farming around Dubuque said they voted for Trump and continue to back him.

-Still, BJ Reeg, a farmer in nearby Bellevue, worries that trade tensions have hurt prices for the soybeans Sc1 he grows and meat he produces from cattle.
+Still, BJ Reeg, a farmer in nearby Bellevue, worries that trade tensions have hurt prices for the soybeans he grows and meat he produces from cattle.

 “This trade war thing, it has to be done,” Reeg said as he leaned on his silver pickup truck.
 “In the long run, it’s gonna be good, if a guy can hang on.”